dlynes12/KYC-blockchain/README.md

 ## Building the KYC System

-A KYC System is built using a command line interface that will upload and pin KYC reports to IPFS via Pinata, permanently storing them on-chain by using the register KYC function in the KYC smart contract.
+The KYC System is built using a command line interface that will upload and pin KYC reports to IPFS via Pinata, permanently storing them on-chain by using the register KYC function in the KYC smart contract.
 The cost of gas for creating the KYC report will be borne by the client.

 1. A Smart contract  `kyccontract.sol` is created with the `msg.sender` as contract administrator.
 Using a struct, we created a `client` object which is stored in a mapping called `clientdatabase`.
 Each client is mapped to an address called `userID`.